echronos/echronos/components/blocking-mutex/docs.md

 If <span class="api">mutex_lock_timeout</span> successfully acquires the mutex, it returns true.
 Otherwise, it returns false.

-The system designer should not use this function to attempt to acquire a mutex previously acquired by the same task without releasing it in between.
+The system designer must not use this function to attempt to acquire a mutex previously acquired by the same task without releasing it in between.

 [[/timeouts]]